 Many people seem afraid to say “No” to anything or anyone.
 As though saying no to an invite will end the friendship or offend someone so badly that they never speak to you again.
-For this post though I’m specifically speaking about saying no to things because of financial reasons.
+For this post though I’m specifically speaking about the power of saying no to things because of financial reasons.
 With other words you want to rather save the money or spend it on something else instead of doing what your friends want.
-(Or maybe you really just don’t have the money)
+(Or maybe you really just don’t have the money).

 It can be scary admitting to your friends, family or business colleagues that you either don’t have the money or that you would rather save money instead of spending.
 People seem really ashamed to say that.
 In fact it seems easier to talk to friends about how much money you’ve spent on things (like clothes, cellphone, car or whatever) than what it is to speak about how much we have saved or invested.